 What is Capital Employed?

-Capital employed refers to the amount of capital investment needed for a business to operate and provides an indication of how a company is investing its money.
+Capital employed refers to the amount of capital investment a business uses to operate and provides an indication of how a company is investing its money.
 Although capital employed can be defined in different contexts, it generally refers to the capital utilized by the company to generate profits.
-The figure is commonly used in the Return on Capital Employed (ROCE) ratio to measure a company’s profitability and efficiency of capital.
+The figure is commonly used in the Return on Capital Employed (ROCE) ratio to measure a company’s profitability and efficiency of capital use.

 Capital Employed = Total Assets – Current Liabilities